A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels

-The MMB test is the only exception.
-For this case, an additional FF-based model with 8 element layers for the top-ply discretization was analyzed, as shown in Fig. \ref{benchmarks_LvsD_results3}(b).
+The MMB test is the only exception where the improved performance of the FF-based models is not directly evident.} For this case, an additional FF-based model with eight element layers in the top-ply discretization was analyzed, as shown in Fig. \ref{benchmarks_LvsD_results3}(b).

 The comparison between CST- and FF-based models with 8 element layers shows a slight improvement when the FF membrane is employed.
 Very similar results to those shown in Fig. \ref{benchmarks_LvsD_results2}(d) were obtained for FF-based structural CE models with a single top-ply element layer.